Visual Programming for Text-to-Image Generation and Evaluation: Acknowledgement

 \section{Acknowledgement}

-This work was supported by ARO W911NF2110220, DARPA MCS N66001-19-2-4031, NSF-AI Engage Institute DRL211263, and ONR N00014-23-1-2356.
+We thank the reviewers for their valuable comments and feedback.
+This work was supported by ARO W911NF2110220, DARPA MCS N66001-19-2-4031, NSF-AI Engage Institute DRL211263, ONR N00014-23-1-2356, and DARPA ECOLE Program No. HR00112390060.
 The views, opinions, and/or findings contained in this article are those of the authors and not of the funding agency.

 {

 }